 CEC has developed a far-reaching Call to Action based on the local environmental impacts of energy use, transport, construction, waste, nature, food, finance and business.
+It seeks to promote implementation of the Call to Action through lobbying Camden Council and other local actors (including our MPs), and participation in relevant forums, groups and activities.

 Members of the CEC coalition include: